WordPress Development in 2026: From Full Site Editing to Flawless Deployments

 Continuous Integration and Deployment (CI/CD) for WordPress

-In 2025, WordPress deployment has become significantly more sophisticated.
+In 2026, WordPress deployment has become significantly more sophisticated.
 Manual FTP uploads are a relic of the past, replaced by advanced automated deployment strategies.
+If you're new to the concept, our beginner's guide to website deployment covers the fundamentals.

 Key Deployment Technologies